 In-office teeth bleaching procedures can make teeth color five to seven shades brighter.
 Dental offices use different methods of bleaching or tooth whitening to achieve effective results.
-Discover what teeth whitening products and procedures Dr. Covell offers to his Pasadena, TX and Deer Park, TX patients.
+Discover what teeth whitening products and procedures Dr. Paul Covell offers to his Pasadena, TX and Deer Park, TX patients.

 Bleaching products can brighten teeth that have been stained or darkened by: